Cheena Thaana 001

-Cheena Thaana 001 is a 2007 Tamil-language action comedy film starring Prasanna and Sheela.
-It's a remake of the 2003 Malayalam film, C.I.D.
+Cheena Thaana 001 is a 2007 Indian Tamil-language action comedy film directed by T. P. Gajendran.
+The film stars Prasanna and Sheela, while Vadivelu, Manivannan, Riyaz Khan, Delhi Ganesh, and Kazan Khan play supporting roles.
+It is a remake of the 2003 Malayalam film C.I.D.
 Moosa.
+The music was composed by Deva with cinematography by Raja Rajan and editing by N. Ganesh.
+The film released on 7 September 2007.

 Plot

 Tamizharasu wants to become a cop, but the arrogant police officers Inspector Parameshwaran and AC Gowrishankar ensure that he does not succeed.
-Meanwhile, he discovers a plot to assassinate the Governor by the terrorist Gulshan Baba, and he complains it to Gowrishankar, but discovers that he is also a member of the plot.
-So he forms a detective agency and starts cracking the plot, and how he succeeds in it with the help of his father, his father's Friend and, of course, with his friend Cheenichamy, who is also a thief, forms the rest of the story.
+Meanwhile, Tamizharasu discovers a plot to assassinate the Governor by the terrorist Gulshan Baba, and he complains about this to Gowrishankar, but he discovers that he is also a member of the plot.
+So he forms a detective agency and starts cracking the plot.
+How he succeeds in it with the help of his father Ezhumalai, his father's friend and with his own friend Cheenichamy, who is also a thief, forms the rest of the story.